 Also inspired by the story of Nian, firecrackers are deeply engrained in Chinese New Year celebrations.
 Much like their use against Nian, firecrackers have traditionally been employed as a way to ward off evil spirits.

-While their precise timing during the festival varies from region to region, many people set off firecrackers before the reunion dinner as a way to alert their ancestors that they festivities are starting.
-It is also customary to light them at the stroke of midnight on New Year’s Day, during the Lantern festival on the 15th day, and during parades.
+While their precise timing during the festival varies from region to region, many people set off firecrackers before the reunion dinner as a way to alert their ancestors that the festivities are starting.
+It is also customary to light them at the stroke of midnight on New Year's Day, during the Lantern Festival on the 15th day, and during parades.

 In addition to firecrackers, typical Chinese New Year parades also feature two types of choreographed dances: the lion dance and the dragon dance.

 Lion dancers are inspired by Nian, who is believed to have had the head of a lion.
 To perform a lion dance, two dancers hide beneath a lion-like costume, which traditionally comprises a papier–mâché head, bamboo frame, and fur-lined fabric.
 They move in a quick, cat-like way and often perform stunts.

 A dragon dance requires a team of dancers who hold up a serpentine-like dragon structure.
 The body comprises several sections held up by poles, and is joined to a tail and decorative head.
 Often, the dragon follows a person holding an orb on a stick, meant to represent a “pearl of wisdom.”